DeclarativeHub/Bond/README.md

 ### What about UIKit

-UIKit views and controls are not, of course, Dynamics and Bonds, so how can they act as agents in Bond word?
+UIKit views and controls are not, of course, Dynamics and Bonds, so how can they act as agents in a Bond world?

 Controls and views for which it makes sense to are extended to provide Dynamics for commonly used properties, like UITextField's `text` property, UISlider's `value` property or UISwitch's `on` property.